-Idea validation can save you the cost (and heartbreak) of building a poorly-conceived MVP, so do not rush through this step.
-Make it a non-negotiable part of your agile MVP product development process.
+Idea validation can save you the cost (and heartbreak) of building a poorly conceived MVP, so do not rush through this step.
+Make it a non-negotiable part of when trying to build an MVP in an agile way.

 Think big, but start small.

-Development teams sometimes have trouble remembering what the “M” in “MVP” stands for.
-Many decide to pack in extra features into the MVP's feature set, which ends up delaying the launch and wasting production time on something that will probably change anyway.
-Also, a poorly-executed MVP will also increase your technical debt and may introduce product or system limitations down the road.
+Development teams sometimes have trouble remembering what the "M" in "MVP" stands for.
+Many decide to pack extra features into the MVP's feature set, which delays the launch and wastes production time on something that will probably change anyway.
+Also, a poorly executed MVP will also increase your technical debt and may introduce product or system limitations down the road.

 In this step, control the urge to tack on extra functions.
 Aim for something achievable yet effective.
-The MVP is not supposed to be pretty or comprehensive; it is supposed to be a base around which you can grow the rest of the product.
-It’s there to collect feedback from product users so that you can watch trends and establish more use cases.
+The Minimum Viable Product is not supposed to be pretty or comprehensive; it is supposed to be a base around which you can grow the rest of the product.
+It's there to collect feedback from product users so that you can watch trends and establish more use cases.

-A bloated MVP is often the result of a weak product owner or development process that is ruled by a committee.
+A bloated MVP is often the result of a weak product owner or development process that a committee rules.
 Strong leadership and a well-defined scope of features will help keep the size of your MVP manageable and get it out the door faster.

-In an ideal situation, you would have product designers and software development specialists ready to take your project by the horns.
-In our experience, however, most startup founders and business decision makers don’t have the resources to build an MVP that matches your vision.
+You would have product designers and software development specialists ready to take your project by the horns in an ideal situation.
+However, most startup founders and business decision-makers don't have the resources to build an MVP that matches your vision.